6 Simple Ways to Keep Dogs From Scratching Doors

 6. Install Preventative Measures

-If you are away from home frequently and you’d like your dog to come and go inside the house as they please, installing a dog door may be a great option.
+If you are away from home a lot and you’d like your dog to come and go inside the house as they please, installing a dog door may be a great option.
 Some of these doors are weather-sealed and lockable, and some can even only be opened with your dog’s unique ID tag to prevent unwanted strays from entering your home.
 Your dog will then have the freedom to come and go, stopping the problem of scratching altogether.

 A final option may be to install a pet gate to stop your dog from even getting to the door.
 These are easy to set up and move around the house and are a great option while you are still in the process of training your pooch.